ZenithVal/vrc-bulk-upload/README.md

 ## Usage

-1. Install the package into your project.
+1. Install the package into your project
 2. Open the VRChat SDK Build window
 3. Go to Tools -> VRC Bulk Upload
+4. Agree to upload consent
-4. Click the button to upload!
+4. Click the button to upload